About

 Humans

-Adam Ben-Dror is an artist-inventor currently teaching design at Victoria University Wellington.
+Adam Ben-Dror is an artist-inventor currently teaching design at Waipapa Taumata Rau the University of Auckland.
 He recently turned a toy Lamborghini into a tele-presence robot which roamed around the city making friends.
 Collaborating with Xin they made two films on inter-species kinship within Te Whanganui-a-tara and Te Awa Kairangi for the Dowse Art Museum.
 Adam studied fine arts at the University of Auckland, design at Victoria University Wellington and robotics at Carnegie Mellon University, Pittsburgh, USA.

 Xin Cheng is an artist and researcher and sometimes design teacher.
 She has been researching everyday resourcefulness around the earth since 2007.
 Recently she has been recording the sound of the dance between wind and trees.
 Previously she was a co-director of the artist-run space RM in Tāmaki Makaurau Auckland.
 Xin studied social design at Hamburg University of Fine Arts, Germany, and ecology, psychology and fine arts at The University of Auckland.